Discover more from Tech World With Milan Newsletter

 Azure Global Infrastructure

-Microsoft Azure presently offers 59 regions, and another 19 are in the works, giving the corporation access to a total of 78 regions shortly.
+Microsoft Azure presently offers 59 regions; another 19 are in the works, giving the corporation access to 78 regions shortly.
 Each Azure region contains one to three distinct physical locations called availability zones that provide high uptime to safeguard data and applications against data center outages.
-Currently, 11 availability zones are in use, and another 51 are in the development stage.
+Currently, 11 availability zones are in use, and another 51 are in development.
 This means that by the end of the next few years, 164 availability zones will be operational.

 What is Azure Region?

-Physically and logically distinct data centers with their independent power source, network, and cooling makeup Azure availability zones.
-They serve as a foundation for offering high-availability applications when connected to an incredibly low-latency network.
+Physically and logically distinct data centers with independent power sources, networks, and cooling make Azure availability zones.
+They provide a foundation for offering high-availability applications connected to an incredibly low-latency network.

-Azure data centers are distinctive physical structures spread across the world that house several connected computer servers.
+Azure data centers are distinctive physical structures spread worldwide that house several connected computer servers.
 An Azure region is what?
-A collection of data centers connected by a specialized regional low-latency network and placed within a latency-defined perimeter make up an Azure region.
+A collection of data centers connected by a specialized regional low-latency network and placed within a latency-defined perimeter makes up an Azure region.

 Tools & Resources